U.S. team capsizes in America’s Cup challenger series

 The New York Yacht Club-backed team tweeted “awful end to what was looking like a great race for Patriot.
 We have confirmed that all crew are safe.”

-A new race immediately began to save Patriot from sinking, one in which rival teams offered their assistance.
-Inflatable bags were attached to keep the yacht on the surface and it was eventually lifted upright, off its side, to allow sails to be lowered and removed.
+Inflatable bags or buoys were attached to keep the yacht on the surface and it was eventually lifted upright, off its side, to allow sails to be lowered and removed.

 Efforts to save the high-tech yacht were touch and go at first.
 In race mode, the boat weighs around 6.5 tons but its 75-foot long hull was flooded with water.
 It seems likely its computer and other systems were severely damaged.

-The American team has four days to repair the race before the next round of racing begins on Friday.
+The American team has four days to repair Patriot before the next round of racing begins on Friday or could choose to race its first generation race boat, an extremely risky step which would likely place it at a disadvantage against its rivals.

+Sunday’s incident was not the first time an American team has suffered a dramatic setback during America’s Cup racing off Auckland.
+During the 1999-2000 the New York Yacht Club-backed yacht Young America cracked open while leading a race in rough weather.
+Skipper Ed Baird ordered the crew to abandon ship and all were plucked to safety.
+The boat also was saved.

+In 1995 the Australian yacht OneAustralia broke its back and sank rapidly in racing off San Diego.
+The semifinal race had just started when OneAustralia suffered a massive structural failure.

 Strong but shifting winds on Sunday produced the most dramatic racing of the series but nothing more dramatic than Patriot’s capsize which forced American Magic to retire from the second race of the day.
 Earlier Britain’s INEOS Team UK came from behind to beat Luna Rossa by 18 seconds for its fourth win in as many races.